 Alcohol Treatment Options

 When you’re living with an alcohol use disorder, the best option is to seek professional help.
 There are many reputable, licensed treatment facilities that offer effective programs.
 Here is an overview of the types of programs that might be beneficial.

 Early in recovery, you may need to complete a detoxification program.
 Detox is a period of time where you stop using alcohol and allow your body to rid itself of the alcohol in your system.
 Please be advised that detox can be dangerous and even life-threatening if attempted without medical help.
 You should always seek professional treatment before you stop drinking.

 Inpatient rehab consists of a stay in a hospital.
 Here, you will have 24-hour monitoring from doctors and other medical professionals.
 You will also have access to counselors and psychiatrists.
 This is a short-term treatment option for those who need intensive medical or psychiatric support.

 Residential treatment programs are similar to inpatient in some ways, but they take place in a homelike environment rather than a hospital.
 You will participate in various types of therapy and have 24-hour access to treatment staff.

 Depending on the level of your dependence, you may be able to recover from outpatient rehab alone.
-This is also used as a next step after an inpatient stay.
+This is also used as the next step after an inpatient stay.
 Outpatient treatment is more flexible and often allows you to maintain a job, schooling, or other responsibilities.

 Outpatient alcohol treatment consists of group and individual counseling sessions.
 Many treatment centers now offer family therapy as well, since addiction affects the entire family.
-You may also benefit from Medication Assisted Treatment (MAT), a treatment that combines traditional therapy with medications that lessen the effects of withdrawal and reduce cravings for alcohol.
+You may also benefit from Medication-Assisted Treatment (MAT), a treatment that combines traditional therapy with medications that lessen the effects of withdrawal and reduce cravings for alcohol.

 Finding Support in Recovery